sainoba/daily-pytho3-training/README.md

-# My daily python3 workout 💪
+# My daily python 3.6 workout 💪

-Set of incomplete files used to practice python3.
+Set of incomplete files used to practice python 3.6.
 Tests are included 🎉

 ## Getting Started